 Coming from Cape Cod, Massachusetts, I've always been a big fish in a small pond.
 It's not very often that I find myself with local competition.
 As a result, ever since I was in the 8th grade, I've picked up the lifestyle of a self-motivator.
 I don't need a highly competitive team (although I would love to be apart of one) to run with because every day I work myself to my absolute limits.
 But with becoming the best miler on Cape Cod in the 9th grade, I gained a lot of confidence, but quite a bit of an ego.
 Going to New Balance Nationals Indoor in the Freshman Mile truly opened up my eyes to the number of talented runners there are- this experience transformed me into a truly humble athlete.
-I also learned that winning isn't always the most important part about competing.
-Understanding this concept is what truly sets me apart because I channel my energy into more than just victory, but into strengthening the morale of the team with my excellent leadership skills and my passion to give nothing but my absolute best.
-In school I'm a versatile student as I'm involved in numerous extra circulars like the Human Rights Club, the class president, music and my jazz bands, practicing my passion of reading and writing, and of course, running.
+I also learned that the most important part about competing isn't always just winning, but the work one puts in to get to achieve victory.
+Understanding this concept is what truly sets me apart because I channel my energy into more than just victory, but into strengthening the morale of the team with my excellent leadership skills and my infectious passion.
+In school I'm a versatile student as I'm involved in numerous extra circulars like the Human Rights Club, the class president, music and my jazz bands, reading and writing, and National Honors Society.
 Living this highly concentrated lifestyle has developed me into someone who can balance many different responsibilities at once yet still live confidently and collectively.
 The most crucial skills that I have that assist me in this highly engaged lifestyle are my impressive time-management skills and the ability to prioritize each part of my life accordingly to it's worth.